Elections in Samoa: Post independence (since 1962)

 Samoa gained independence from New Zealand in 1962, following the approval of the Constitution in a referendum the previous year, in which non matai were also permitted to vote.
 The newly adopted constitution retained the practice of limiting suffrage to matai, except for the electorate of the nationwide Individual Voters constituency, which had two seats.
-Voters in this constituency comprised citizens who were not ethnic Samoans or had mixed Samoan and European ancestry.
+Voters in this constituency were citizens who were not ethnic Samoans or had mixed Samoan and European ancestry.
 The latter community were allowed to enrol in either the Individual Voters or the general constituencies.

 Academic Asofou So‘o characterised the first decade of independence as a period of consensus politics, with much of the electorate and MPs focused on upholding unity.
 As such, numerous MPs in the 1960s were elected unopposed, often because the village councils in their constituencies had reached a unanimous decision on who to endorse.
 The first post-independence election, held in 1964, saw 16 of the 47 MPs elected without opposition.
 Many MPs would not seek re-election per agreements to allow other individuals from different villages in their constituency a turn to serve in parliament.

 The aftermath of the 1970 election marked the end of the consensus politics era.
 By 1976, a decisive opposition faction had emerged, which opposed the newly elected prime minister, Tupuola Efi.
 Although all candidates still ran as independents, the number of unopposed contestants declined.
 After failing to defeat Efi at the 1979 election, the opposition faction formed the first post-independence political party, the Human Rights Protection Party (HRPP), which formed a government for the first time after the 1982 election.
 Numerous other parties gradually emerged thereafter.
 According to So‘o, most political parties in Samoa have been formed to secure parliamentary support to form a government, and usually lack clear ideologies.
 With an absence of decisive platforms, So‘o states that parties have resorted to clientelism and patronage to maintain party unity and foster support from the electorate.
 The HRPP lost power following the 1985 election, when a faction, led by former Prime Minister Vaʻai Kolone, defected and formed a coalition government with Efi's Christian Democratic Party.
 After the 1988 election, a coalition MP defected to the HRPP, which returned the party to government.